indrekots/indrekots.github.io/_posts/articles/2015-12-28-creating-a-collector-in-java-8.md

 ##What is a collector?

 A collector is a recipe for how to build a summary of the elements in a Stream.
-If you're familiar with Streams then you have probable seen the `toList()` collector.
+If you're familiar with Streams then you have probably seen the `toList()` collector.

 {% highlight java %}
 books.stream().